nicolobertani/BVS/README.md

-## README
+## High performance BVS

-The software in this repository efficiently implements a subset of the Bayesian Variable Selection techniques generally referred to as Spike-and-Slab regression.
+The software in this repository efficiently implements a subset of the Bayesian Variable Selection (BVS) techniques generally referred to as Spike-and-Slab regression.

 More specifically: